-After three phases of human clinical trials, we will submit to the provincial level SFDA a report containing the results of the pre-clinical and clinical studies, together with other detailed information, including information on the manufacture and composition of the product candidate, to apply for a new drug certificate.
+After three phases of human clinical trials, we will apply for NDA (New Drug Application).
+We will submit to the provincial level SFDA the NDA file package, which includes clinical trial research report, pharmaceutical research data, and records of manufacturing and testing three product batches, to apply for a new drug certificate.
 For vaccines, we have to comply with the SFDA's Guidelines for Clinical Trial Report on Vaccines.
-In the meantime, we will submit raw materials of the product candidate to the NIFDC.

 New Drug Certificate.
 The provincial level SFDA will conduct a preliminary examination of our application for a new drug certificate.
-Once it decides to accept our application based upon such preliminary examination, the provincial level SFDA will, within five days, conduct an on-site examination on the circumstances of our clinical trials and relevant original materials.
-Then the provincial level SFDA will submit its opinion, together with our application materials, to the Centers for Drug Evaluation.
-If the Center for Drug Evaluation is satisfied with our application materials, it will notify us to apply for the on-site production inspection within six months after being so notified.
-The Center for Drug Certification will conduct an on-site inspection on our production procedures within thirty days after receipt of our application and take samples from three batches of our products, and a medicine testing institute will test the selected samples and later submit its testing reports to the Center for Drug Evaluation.
-The Center for Drug Certification shall submit the on-site production inspection report to within ten days after completion of the on-site inspection.
-The Center for Drug Evaluation will form a comprehensive opinion based upon the technical review and evaluation opinion, the on-site production inspection report and the testing results of the samples, and submit its opinion and relevant materials to the SFDA.
+Once it decides to accept our application based upon such preliminary examination, the provincial level SFDA will, within five days, conduct an on-site examination on the circumstances of our clinical trials.
+Then the provincial level SFDA will submit its opinion, together with our application materials, to the Centers for Drug Evaluation (CDE).
+CDE will review our application materials, and give their technical option to SFDA.
 The SFDA will decide whether or not to issue a new drug certificate to us.
 We consider obtaining the new drug certificate for our product candidates a significant milestone in our business.

 Production Permit.
 Simultaneously with the application of new drug certificate, we also apply to the provincial level SFDA for a production license to manufacture the new drug to be approved by the SFDA.
-The production license application will be examined with similar two-stage procedure as for the new drug certificate, first by the provincial level SFDA followed by the SFDA.
-After the provincial level SFDA accepts the application, conducts the on-site examination and forms its opinion, the provincial level SFDA will transfer the file to the SFDA.
-When the SFDA decides to issue the new drug certificate, it will further examine whether the applicant holds a License for Pharmaceutical Production and whether the applicant has proper production facilities.
-With the criteria met, the SFDA will issue the production permit together with the new drug certificate.
-The production permit is valid for a term of five years and must be renewed before its expiration.
-During the renewal process, our production facilities will be re-evaluated by the appropriate governmental authorities and must comply with the effective standards and regulations.
+The production license application will be examined with similar stage procedure as for the new drug certificate, first by the provincial level SFDA followed by the CDE, and SFDA the last.
+After the provincial level SFDA accepts the application, conducts the on-site examination and forms its opinion, the provincial level SFDA will transfer the file to the CDE, and CDE will review the application files and give technical option.
+If CDE is satisfied with our application materials, it will notify us to apply for the on-site production procedures within thirty days after receipt of our application and take samples from three batches of our products, and NIFDC will test the selected samples and later submit its testing reports to the CDE.
+The CCD shall submit the on-site production inspection report to within ten days after completion of the on-site inspection.
+The CDE will form a comprehensive opinion based upon the technical review and evaluation opinion, the on-site production inspection report and the testing results of the samples, and submit its opinion and relevant materials to the SFDA.
+The SFDA will decide whether or not to issue the production permit to us.
+If the product approval and production permit is valid for a term of five years and must be renewed before its expiration.
+During the renewal process, our production facilities will be re-evaluated by the approval bot the effective standards and regulations.